Useful Benchmarks: Skills, Data, and Peer-to-Peer Learning for Farm Success

 September 30, 2022

-Reports will be completed in late January 2023.
+Reports were completed in February 2023.

 Activity: Fourth benchmarking cohort meeting for vegetable and meat producers/ Knowledge or skill gained: How to understand/interpret benchmarking reports; peer-to-peer learning with farms with different numbers; strategizing about how to address weaknesses and build on strengths.